schemacrawler/SchemaCrawler/schemacrawler-distrib/src/examples/markdown/examples/db-specific-query/db-specific-query-readme.md

 4. Run `db-specific-query.cmd` (or `db-specific-query.sh` on Unix).

 ## How to Experiment
-1. Try generating different output formats, such as HTML or JSON.
+1. Try generating different output formats, such as HTML.
 2. Try modifying `config/schemacrawler.config.properties` with different queries.
 3. Redirect the output of SchemaCrawler into a file, by running `db-specific-query.cmd > file.txt`.